GetLevvel/cloud-cftemplates/storage-gateway/readme.md

 * A Windows 7 image in us-west-2 (Simulated Host)
 * A Linux image in us-west-2 (Storage Gateway)
 * A Storage Gateway service in us-east-1
+* If -r is specified, a similar environment is created in us-west-1 with a DR Storage Gateway created in us-east-1

 ## Step 2 - Configure Simulated host